gerusadevops/hono-uploader/readme.md

 ## Error Handling

-Hono Upload provides detailed error messages for invalid uploads.
+Hono Uploader provides detailed error messages for invalid uploads.
 Here are some common errors:

-- `HonoUploadError.EMPTY_FILENAME`: The uploaded file has an empty filename.
+- `HonoUploaderError.EMPTY_FILENAME`: The uploaded file has an empty filename.
-- `HonoUploadError.FILE_TOO_BIG`: The uploaded file exceeds the size limit.
+- `HonoUploaderError.FILE_TOO_BIG`: The uploaded file exceeds the size limit.
-- `HonoUploadError.INVALID_FILE_TYPE`: The uploaded file type is not allowed.
+- `HonoUploaderError.INVALID_FILE_TYPE`: The uploaded file type is not allowed.
-- `HonoUploadError.EMPTY_FILE`: The uploaded file is empty.
+- `HonoUploaderError.EMPTY_FILE`: The uploaded file is empty.

 ## Testing